clearlinux/dockerfiles/numpy-mp/README.md

 `clearlinux/numpy-mp` is a Docker image with `parallelizable numpy` running on top of the [official clearlinux base image](https://hub.docker.com/_/clearlinux).
+It is an optimized and configurable Python-Numpy foundation container with AVX-512 enabled for microservice and FaaS workload for Kubernetes or HPC use cases.

 <!-- application introduction -->
 > [NumPy](https://numpy.org/) is the fundamental package for scientific computing with Python.
+> Clear Linux numpy-mp container can set OMP_NUM_THREADS dynamically at runtime to accelerate
+> performance according to assigned computing resources.

 For other Clear Linux* OS
 based container images, see: https://hub.docker.com/u/clearlinux